Medicine & Humanities: The Andrew Vincent White and Florence Wales White Graduate Student Scholarship, 2023–24

 The White Scholarship in Medicine and Humanities is funded by a generous endowment from Andrew Vincent White and Florence Wales White.
 Each year, UCHRI selects two graduate student fellows in the final stages of writing dissertations broadly focused on medicine and health.
 Doctoral students in the humanities and humanistic social sciences are eligible to apply.
 Applicants should have completed at least one chapter of their dissertation at the time of application.
 Successful applications will address questions that push beyond the now-standard narratives of “humanizing Western medicine.”
 Reviewers look for projects that approach problems of health, healing, pain, bodies, medicines, afflictions, and treatments in unexpected and creative ways.
 Priority will be given to applications that approach unique topic areas from interdisciplinary humanities perspectives, and which clearly show the relevance of the research to broader debates within the growing field of medical humanities.

-Potential applicants must be current, full-time UC humanities/theoretical social science PhD students pursuing medicine-focused dissertations and who will have advanced to candidacy by June 30, 2022.
+Potential applicants must be current, full-time UC humanities/theoretical social science PhD students pursuing medicine-focused dissertations who will have advanced to candidacy by June 30, 2023.

 Applicants must apply online via Submittable.
 Required documents include: